OrdinaryMagician/undeath_m/README.md

 ![portrait](docimg/zorou.png)

 Specialized in firearm combat, he's quite an expert with all sorts of guns, including some not of **Anarukon** manufacture.
 Certainly, he may be able to employ some rather unconventional weaponry too, if he's lucky enough to find some.
 His magic abilities are mostly focused on restoration and defensive spells.
-Out of all three he's the swiftest, but he's not very good with close combat.
+Out of all three he's the swiftest, but he's not very good with close combat, and will have trouble handling large weapons.

 **Starting Weapons:**

  - **Sokana Long Auto-Rifle:** One of the weapons he personally built.
 Useful both for heated close to mid range firefights and also for long range sniping.
 6.7mm caseless, 40-round box magazine, with both semi and full auto modes.
 Comes with a bayonet attachment, should you be in a hurry to deal with foes getting a bit too close for comfort.
+The bayonet is normally retracted, but can quickly extend forwards for a deadly jab at the press of a button.
  - **2x Pronoxyte Dagger:** Two blades are better than one.
 Kept nicely in Zorou's garters for quick access, these deadly blades will make anyone wishing to get too close and personal regret their choice.

 **Starting Spells:**